Thanks for watching this page!

 The station equipment consists of FIVE NCG 10/160M transceivers and a Dentron DTR-2000L amplifier with Heathkit (SA-2040) and Dentron (Monitor) antenna tuners.

-To the left of the operating position is a NEW 84 drawer index file of ALL my contacts [now over 350,000], much like a library card file, as I keep all logs on paper and do NOT use a computer for that purpose.
+To the left of the operating position is a 84 drawer index file of ALL my contacts since March, 1954, [now over 490,000], much like a library card file, as I keep all logs on paper and do NOT use a computer for that purpose.
 I AM, however, using my laptop for contest logging to simplify the entry process.
 After the contests, logs are printed for insertion into my paper logs.
 This file replaces the 50-drawer file previously used.

-Memberships include: ARRL Life Member, President of the Montcalm Area ARC, Past-president Ohio Valley ARA, Past-president Northern Ohio ARS, INDEXA, Heard Island DXA, Mad River Radio Club, and contributor to many DXpeditions, though I have never been an operator on one that is on my 'Bucket List'.
+Memberships include: ARRL Life Member, Past-president of the Montcalm Area ARC (This club is now SK), Past-president Ohio Valley ARA, Past-president Northern Ohio ARS, INDEXA, Heard Island DXA, Mad River Radio Club, and contributor to many DXpeditions, though I have never been an operator on one .... that is on my 'Bucket List'.